A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 \subsection{Closure properties}

 Like conventional counting and $\GapP$, weighted counting comes with many useful closure properties.
 By definition, weighted counting is closed under addition and multiplication with a constant.
 Additionally, it is closed under uniform sums of exponentially many terms and uniform products of polynomially many terms.
 Moreover, weighted counting is closed under finite sums and products.
 These properties basically follow from the definition of weighted counting and the proofs are analogous to those for conventional counting and $\GapP$ \cite{DBLP:conf/istcs/Beigel97}.
-We summarize these properties in the following proposition.
+We summarize these properties in the following proposition. \mg{We note that in the following proposition we do not attempt to be exhaustive and to cover all possible cases, that is, there might be other cases not directly captured by the proposition below where $f_i$ is a weighted counting problem.
+But the cases below are enough for the purposes of this work.}